Super Bowl XXVI: In popular culture

 Super Bowl XXVI was featured in the episode of The Simpsons entitled "Lisa the Greek", which aired three days prior to the game, and correctly predicted that Washington would win.

+In January reruns of the episode in 1993 and 1994, the dialogue was redubbed so that Lisa would correctly predict the Dallas Cowboys winning Super Bowls XXVII and XXVIII.

 Entertainment

 Pregame ceremonies

 The pregame show featured local Minnesota youth including the Metropolitan Boys Choir, the Minnesota Youth Symphonies, and local marching bands.

 Singer Harry Connick Jr. later sang the national anthem.
 For the first time in Super Bowl History, the anthem was also performed in sign language, with Lori Hilary signing the anthem for the deaf fans.
 The coin toss ceremony featured Pro Football Hall of Fame head coach Chuck Noll.
 Noll, former Steelers Hall of Fame head coach who had retired a month earlier after 23 seasons, conducted the coin toss.
 Noll's Steelers had lost to both of these teams earlier in the season by large margins (52–34 to Buffalo and 41–14 to Washington).

 STS-42, a Space Shuttle mission, was in orbit during the game.
 A live downlink between the Metrodome and Discovery happened during the pregame show.
 Three of the mission's seven crew members demonstrated a 'human coin toss' in space.

 Buffalo head coach Marv Levy stated his famous phrase "Where else would you rather be?" to his players moments before kickoff, as shown on NFL Films highlights.